High Speed Shutter

 Most often high speed photography is done in a darkened room, the camera is in bulb mode with the camera shutter held open and a short duration of light from a high speed flash is used to expose the photograph.
 There are two significant reasons for shooting this way.
 The first is that a flash has a much shorter duration than your camera shutter is capable of.
 This allows you to freeze fast motion with less blur.
 The second reason is shutter lag.
 While flashes respond instantaneously to a trigger, cameras do not.
 If you try to trigger your camera to capture a high speed event it is very often the case that by the time the camera gets around to taking the image the event you were trying to photograph is over or out of frame.
 A good example of this is photographing insects in flight.
 The higher the magnification the smaller the field of view the more severe the issue.
 The high speed shutter offers a solution to the shutter lag problem.

-Shown on the left is an image of the High Speed Shutter mounted to a 65mm MP E-65 macro lens extended to 2X.
+Shown above is an image of the High Speed Shutter mounted to a 65mm MP E-65 macro lens extended to 2X.
 The shutter and controller are mounted on our Shutter Support System This whole assembly can be mounted on a tripod or on our Insect Rig

 High Speed Shutter Features